Tay Ten

 • The race’s risk assessment can be found here.
 We encourage participants to take a look.

-• Insurance is provided via the Scottish Athletics licence.
+• Insurance is provided via the Scottish Athletics licence; policy details are here.

 • First aid will again be provided by Active First Aid Scotland.